New constraints on the central mass contents of Omega Centauri from combined stellar kinematics and pulsar timing: Jeans modeling of stellar kinematics

-While dark remnant models of $\OC$ favor two-component profiles of light and heavy remnants (see discussion in Sec.~\ref{sec:rem}), in general, different populations of objects are expected to show different degrees of segregation based on their dynamical histories and their intrinsic masses.
-Being more massive than main-sequence stars, but less than heavy remnants (such as stellar-mass black holes), MSPs could indeed trace a distribution of intermediate concentration, should the system undergo sufficient mass segregation (e.g. \cite{1993ASPC...50..141P}).
 There is also no a priori reason to exclude the coexistence of an IMBH with a central remnant distribution, which is an important consideration given that both have been invoked to explain $\OC$'s kinematics.
-Therefore, to fully explore all these scenarios, their potential kinematic relevance, and to explicitly consider any potential degeneracies between them, we have decided to work with the generic multi-component model from Eq.~\eqref{eq:massmod}.
+Therefore, to fully explore all these scenarios, their potential kinematic relevance, and to explicitly consider any potential degeneracies between them, we have decided to work with the generic multi-component model from Eq.~\eqref{eq:massmod}.\footnote{We note also that our choice of mass modeling is very general in that it makes few assumptions about the underlying distribution by allowing for multiple different mass components which are varied in nature and morphology.
+We also performed an additional analysis with different dark component parametrizations (Appendix~\ref{app:diffdark}), finding that our main results are not affected by these.}

 We use the anisotropy profile assumed in \texttt{GravSphere} following the generalized form from \cite{2007A&A...471..419B}, which is an extension of the Osipkov-Merritt anisotropy profile \citep{1979PAZh....5...77O,1985MNRAS.214P..25M}, and is given by